The Multidisciplinary Journal of Social Protest

 Aims & Scope

-Contention offers a novel contribution to the study of social protest and political behavior.
-The journal intends to advance knowledge about a comprehensive range of collective actions, social movements, and other forms of political and social contention.
-Its main purposes are to offer a multidisciplinary forum to scholars from different fields and to bridge the gap between them, within and across the social sciences and humanities.
+Contention is dedicated to research on and about social protest and political behavior.
+The journal advances essential knowledge of a comprehensive range of collective actions, social movements, and other forms of political and social contention.
+By providing a multidiscipinary forum to scholars within and across the social sciences and humanities, it seeks to promote scholarly exchange and knowledge sharing among them.

 While recognizing the importance of the contribution that the increasing specialization of knowledge has brought to the understanding of political behavior and collective action, Contention aims to reconstruct the fragmentation of the scientific discourse by offering in each issue a coherent but diversified range of articles from different theoretical, methodological, and philosophical approaches.